dadi1/Rede-Neural-Dataset-Minst/README.md

 # Rede-Neural-Dataset-Minst
-#KNN-Dataset-Adults Project done for the course PMR-3508(Machile Learning and Patterns Recognition).
+## KNN-Dataset-Adults Project done for the course PMR-3508(Machile Learning and Patterns Recognition).
 Neural Network model for MNIST dataset.

-## Score
+## Score:
 The model a score of 97.84%